mjordan/islandora_feeds/README.md

 * Choose Islandora Feeds node processor
 * Under Settings, choose:
-** the Bundle that corresponds to your Drupal content type ** your preferred Islandora content model (should be "Islandora Feeds Content Model"), target collection, and namespace ** Ingest objects (check if you want to ingest your Islandora objects during the Feeds import; uncheck if you want to ingest your objects in a separate step, for example, after you upload thumbnail images to the nodes or perform quality control on the node content)
+  * the Bundle that corresponds to your Drupal content type
+  * the target collection and and namespace
+  * Ingest objects (check if you want to ingest your Islandora objects during the Feeds import; uncheck if you want to ingest your objects in a separate step, for example, after you upload thumbnail images to the nodes or perform quality control on the node content)
-** Keep nodes (check if you want to keep the nodes for the reasons mentioned under "Ingest objects", for example; uncheck if you want the nodes to be automatically deleted after the Islandora objects are ingested).
+  * Keep nodes (check if you want to keep the nodes for the reasons mentioned under "Ingest objects", for example; uncheck if you want the nodes to be automatically deleted after the Islandora objects are ingested).
-** Under Author, the Drupal user that will be assigned to be the owner of the Islandora objects.
+  * Under Author, the Drupal user that will be assigned to be the owner of the Islandora objects.
 * Under Mapping, under "Source" enter the column headings in your CSV file, and under "Target" select the field in the Drupal content type where you want the value to be added.
 Make sure that one of the mappings is defined as unique.
 You do not need to map any of the node properties unless you want to (they are not used in the Islandora objects.

 Once you have configured the importer, you're ready to import your source content like you would using any other Feeds importer.